 Fiber cement siding is truly as low maintenance as many homeowner desire.
-It doesn’t peel or fade over time, so you don’t need to worry about scraping, painting, or having mismatched areas where it lightened up due to direct sunlight.
-It’s also a lot more durable than lightweight vinyl.
-It can withstand direct hits from things like hail or basketballs without cracking or breaking, and it never simply falls off your home.
-In fact, fiber cement siding is so durable and low-maintenance that when compared with the time and money most people put into their siding over the years, fiber cement practically pays for itself.
+It is a lot more durable than lightweight vinyl.
+In fact, fiber cement siding is so durable and low-maintenance that when compared to the time and money most people put into their siding materials and maintenance over the years, it practically pays for itself.

 Color of the Siding